 With PropStream you need to determine which route to take, which could be tricky depending on how properties are populated on the map after setting your filters.
 PropStream does offer a button to route to individual properties within the lead card, but it takes you out of the app into whatever native navigation app is on your phone.

-Another difference is that PropStream offers more datasets on each property.
-DealMachine provides fewer data points, providing only the most decision-critical information to assess the property and contact the owner.
+Another difference is that PropStream offers more slightly more data on each property.
+In 2023, DealMachine switched data providers, resulting in a sizeable upgrade in data quality and overall amount of property information.
+Even though DealMachine provides slightly less data, we provide all of the same decision-critical information to assess the property and contact the owner.
 PropStream’s lead cards immediately show you every possible thing you could want to know about the property, which may be overwhelming for someone just starting in real estate investing.

 DealMachine also has a robust Virtual Driving for Dollars feature, where you can use Google Street View to move around streets or neighborhoods precisely as you would in a car.
 (Save money on gas!)
 The property's condition on a virtual drive might not be as current as if you were physically driving, depending on how recently Google has updated their Street View photos (according to Business Insider, it’s anywhere from 1 to 3 years).
 This virtual option allows you to drive for dollars anywhere in the country, at any time, from your phone or laptop—a definite plus for DealMachine members.